MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/data-import-export-job.md

 ### Execution units, levels, and sequences
 The execution unit, level in execution unit, and sequence of an entity are used to control the order that the data is exported or imported in.
-•	Entities in different execution units are processed in parallel.
+- Entities in different execution units are processed in parallel.
-•	Within a unit, entities are processed in parallel if they have the same level.
+- Within a unit, entities are processed in parallel if they have the same level.
-•	Within the same level, entities are processed by the sequence order within the level.
+- Within the same level, entities are processed by the sequence order within the level.
-•	After processing of one level is completed, the next level is processed
+- After processing of one level is completed, the next level is processed.

 #### Resequencing
 You may want to resequence in the following situations: